-The Plan is effective as of September 2, 2020.
-The Plan has received the approval of the TSX Venture Exchange, which is conditional upon the Company's shareholders confirming the Plan at the Annual General and Special Meetings of Shareholders to be held on October 14, 2020.
-If approved by shareholders, the Plan will be in effect until three years from the Effective Date and must be renewed by shareholders at the 2023 Annual General Meeting and every three years thereafter.
+The Plan is effective as of September 2, 2020 ("Effective Date").
+The Plan received the approval of the TSX Venture Exchange, subject to shareholder approval.
+The Company's shareholders approved the Plan at the Annual General and Special Meetings of Shareholders held on October 14, 2020.
+The Plan will be in effect until three years from the Effective Date and must be renewed by shareholders at the 2023 Annual General Meeting and every three years thereafter.

-At the close of business on the Effective Date, one right (a "Right") will be issued and attached to each common share of the Company outstanding at that time.
+At the close of business on the Effective Date, one right (a "Right") was issued and attached to each common share of the Company outstanding at that time.
 A Right will also attach to each common share of the Company issued after the Effective Date.
-If shareholders do not confirm the Plan at the upcoming Annual General Meeting, the Plan and the Rights will terminate and cease to be effective.